andrew/ultimate-awesome/README.md

 - [awesome-multimodal-ml](https://github.com/pliang279/awesome-multimodal-ml) - Reading list for research topics in multimodal machine learning.
 - [awesome-machine-learning-on-source-code](https://github.com/src-d/awesome-machine-learning-on-source-code) - Cool links & research papers related to Machine Learning applied to source code (MLonCode).
 - [awesome-electronics](https://github.com/kitspace/awesome-electronics) - A curated list of awesome resources for Electronic Engineers and hobbyists.
-- [awesome-electronics](https://github.com/monostable/awesome-electronics) - A curated list of awesome resources for Electronic Engineers and hobbyists.
 - [awesome-chrome-devtools](https://github.com/ChromeDevTools/awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem.
 - [awesome-self-supervised-learning](https://github.com/jason718/awesome-self-supervised-learning) - A curated list of awesome self-supervised methods.
+- [Compose-Examples](https://github.com/Haxxnet/Compose-Examples) - Various Docker Compose examples of selfhosted FOSS and proprietary projects.
 - [awesome-chaos-engineering](https://github.com/dastergon/awesome-chaos-engineering) - A curated list of Chaos Engineering resources.
 - [awesome-cryptography](https://github.com/sobolevn/awesome-cryptography) - A curated list of cryptography resources and links.
-- [Compose-Examples](https://github.com/Haxxnet/Compose-Examples) - Various Docker Compose examples of selfhosted FOSS and proprietary projects.
 - [awesome-roadmaps](https://github.com/liuchong/awesome-roadmaps) - A curated list of roadmaps.
 - [awesome-R](https://github.com/qinwf/awesome-R) - A curated list of awesome R packages, frameworks and software.
 - [awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.